HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 ![wk4-iterative-policy-evaluation-rule.png](wk4-iterative-policy-evaluation-rule.png)

-Instead of an equation that holds for the true value funciton, we have a procedure that we can apply until the equation holds.
+Instead of an equation that holds for the true value function, we have a procedure that we can apply until the equation holds.

 A sweep is applying the above update $\forall s \in \mathcal S$.